DrearyWillow/skeetgen/README.md

 ## TODO

-- more powerful search (from:, until:, since:, domain:?, replyto:?, blob:cid)
+- more powerful search (from:, until:, since:, domain:?, replyto:?, blob:cid, hashtags? [pretty sure we can just rely on `#hashtag` string])
   - from: should support did as well as handle because of the multi-handle or no-handle problem
   - consider modifying search to tokenize forward or full
     - maybe conditionally switch to a separate flexsearch document if the search string contains "\*" or something